 The app industry is perversely incentivized to incorporate fewer mechanisms for user privacy.
-The more data points they’re able to skim and feed to third party tracking platforms, the better their targeting and advertising.
-And free mental health apps can only monetize through invasive advertising and data tracking; such apps are the ones that will fail to disclose privacy policies and/or forcefully insert tracking code.
+The more data points they’re able to skim and feed to third-party tracking platforms, the better their targeting and advertising.
+And free apps can only monetize through invasive advertising and data tracking.

 It’s not just data tracking that’s a problem with mental-health apps.
 In order to surge to the top of app stores, developers often have to make outsized claims of their effectiveness and scientific backing.
 A 2019 study revealed that only half of the apps claiming to follow scientific methods actually did, while approximately one-third referred to techniques for which no evidence could be found.